joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

 usethis::edit_r_environ("user")
 ```

-This will open the `.Renviron` file in RStudio (or whatever IDE you are
+This will open the `.Renviron` file in your editor.
-using).

 Fill in your credentials like this (replacing the dummy values like
 ‘myname’ with you real data):